-We have adopted a Code of Business Conduct and Ethics that applies to all directors and employees, including our principal executive officer, Enrique Conterno, principal financial officer, Pat Cotroneo, and all other executive officers.
+We have adopted a Code of Business Conduct and Ethics that applies to all executive officers, directors and employees, including our principal executive officer and principal financial officer.
 This Code of Business Conduct and Ethics is available on the Corporate Governance portion of our website at https://fibrogen.gcs-web.com/static-files/a9d04c12-9fb7-41b7-b5e9-19d8eeb73361.
 A copy may also be obtained without charge by contacting investor relations, attention Director of Investor Relations, 409 Illinois Street, San Francisco, California 94158, or by calling (415) 978-1200.
 We plan to post on our website at the address described above any future amendments to or waivers of our Codes of Business Conduct and Ethics.